milgra/termite-archive/README.md

 Windows and Ubuntu should install seamlessly in VMWare but there was a problem with SteamOS - by default it tries to use the NVidia video drivers and it fails.
 So you have to CTRL+ALT+FX to a working terminal, log in with the default user ( desktop ), and delete NVidia drivers from the system.
 After a restart it should work with the default drivers, if not, try to install VMWare tools or Mesa drivers.

-For Raspberry you need a real device, a model with WiFi is the simplest.
+For Raspberry you need a real device, a model with WiFi is the best.

 For iOS/Android testing the emulator is good for dev-time testing, but for in-app purchases and gameplay you need to get a device temporarily.